V-Sekai/godot-network-rollback/README.md

 - `_save_state() -> Dictionary`: Returns the current node state.
 This same state will be passed to `_load_state()` when performing a rollback.

+  _Warning: Don't put any `Reference`s, `Object`s, `Array`s or `Dictionary`s
+  into state, unless you can duplicate them first.
+This is because changing the object later will change the data in the state buffer too.
+And NEVER put `Node`s in state, instead use the node path, or some other way to locate the right node later, since the original node may no longer even exist.
+Any `Object`s put into state will need special support in your `HashSerializer` (see below) to prevent incorrectly detecting state mismatches._

 - `_load_state(state: Dictionary) -> void`: Called to roll the node back to a previous state, which originated from this node's `_save_state()` method.